 - Their best and worst driver experiences

-If Lyft and Uber both serve your city, ride both!
-Being a rider also gives you an idea of how to be a better driver.
+If Lyft and Uber are both available in your city, ride both!
+Being a rider may also give you an idea of how to be a better driver.
 By riding with different drivers, you can look for positive and negative trends.

-As a new driver, you might only decide to apply for either Lyft or Uber first.
-After earning your new driver bonus, you can join the other service.
-If driving for one company pays the bills, don’t feel pressured to drive for both.
+As a new driver, you might only decide to sign up to drive with either Lyft or Uber first.
+After earning your new driver guarantee if one is available to you, you may be able to sign up with the other company don’t feel pressured to drive with both.

 Know Your City

-Some of the city topics you should know about include:
+Some of the city topics you might want to know about include:

 - Fun facts